w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 Avalanche uses a Delegated Proof-of-Stake mechanism without any slashing.
 The barrier to entry for staking as a full node validator is 2500 AVAX, and 25 AVAX to become a delegator.
 With a minimum stake period being two weeks and a maximum period being a year, for both validators and delegators.
 Validators acquire points for uptime and correctness of their work, and the remuneration of rewards depends on that.

+In Polkadot the minimum

 <!-- Staking points and how they are occurred is not clear in the documentation -->

 ## Message Passing

 Avalanche does not have a native trustless message-passing mechanism.
 Instead, it relies on bridges.
 Though, because it is an EVM-compatible protocol, it's able to interoperate at a token level.
 However, subnets do not have a messaging layer out of the box.
-Polkadot, with its XCM and XCMP messaging protocols, allows for a native and trustless messaging scheme, thus supporting the composability of chains and enabling the development of powerful cross-chain applications.
+Polkadot, with its [XCM](learn-xcm) and [XCMP](learn-xcm#xcmp-cross-chain-message-passing) messaging protocols, allows for a native and trustless messaging scheme, thus supporting the composability of chains and enabling the development of powerful cross-chain applications.

 ## Governance